 Fear is can be creatively defined as False Evidence Appearing Real.

 Our fears are in fact irrational beliefs that we have about ourselves, our actions, objects, other people or events.
-These fears only appear to be real within the recesses of our minds, however they have absolutely no basis in reality.
+These fears only appear to be real within the recesses of our minds, however, they have absolutely no basis in reality.
 They are in some respects made-up interpretations that we make about things within the physical world.

 Explain why one person is afraid of spiders while another person confidently handles them in the palm of their hand.
 Is it the spider that gives life to this fear?
 Or is it instead an interpretation that is made within the mind of the individual who sees the spider?
 The same could be said of other fears.

-The fear of public speaking is thought to be more prevalent within our society than the fear of death itself.
+The fear of public speaking is thought to be more prevalent in our society than the fear of death itself.
 When it comes to public speaking, it is the interpretation that a person makes about the action or event, that determines the emotional reactions that they experience.

 Fear is nothing more than the uncertainty we feel about the outcomes, circumstances and about the unpredictability of future events.
 We don’t want to touch the spider because of the uncertainty that it might actually bite us.
 We don’t want to stand up on a stage and speak in front of people because we are uncertain of people’s reactions and judgments.